New Results on Linear Size Distance Preservers: -Sized Preservers for Directed Weighted Graphs

-\begin{claim} A graph with $O(n)$ branching triples has $O(n)$ edges. \end{claim} \begin{proof} Consider adding $O(n)$ edges one by one to an initially empty graph.
-The first and second edge entering a node do not create any new branching triples.
-Each subsequent edge creates (at least) one new branching triple.
-Therefore, the number of edges in the graph is at most $2n$ more than the number of branching triples in the graph. \end{proof} It now follows straightforwardly that all $G, P$ has a preserver on $O(n)$ edges whenever $|P| = O(n^{1/3})$, which implies Theorem \ref{dwub}.
+\begin{lemma} A graph with $O(n)$ branching triples has $O(n)$ edges. \end{lemma} \begin{proof} Consider adding $O(n)$ edges one by one to an initially empty graph.
+The first and second edge entering any given node do not create any new branching triples.
+Each subsequent edge creates at least one new branching triple.
+Therefore, the number of edges in the final graph is at most $2n$ more than the number of branching triples. \end{proof} From these two lemmas, $H$ has $O(n)$ edges whenever $p = O(n^{1/3})$.
+As discussed in the introduction, this is equivalent to the statement that $p$ demand pairs have a distance preserver on $O(n + n^{2/3}p)$ edges, since one can partition a larger set of demand pairs into parts of size $O(n^{1/3})$ each, build a distance preserver on $O(n)$ edges for each part separately, and then union these together.
+So this proves Theorem \ref{thm:dwintro}.